-More than 2,500 miles of paddle trail meanders through Eastern North Carolina, making it one of the richest paddling destinations in the country.
+More than 2,500 miles of paddle trail meanders through eastern North Carolina, making it one of the richest paddling destinations in the country.
 East of Interstate 95 you’ll find opportunities to satisfy every paddling interest, from sea kayaking on the big water of the sounds to Class III whitewater kayaking on the Roanoke River at Weldon.
-But it’s the quiet paddling on the tannic waters of lazy coastal rivers, amid ancient bald cypress in old millponds and on intimate creeks, which makes the region one of the nation’s top flatwater paddling destinations.
+But it’s the quiet paddling on the tannic waters of lazy coastal rivers, amid ancient bald cypress in old millponds and on intimate creeks that make the region one of the nation’s top flatwater paddling destinations.

 Day 1: Scuppernong River

-A late start to a 3-day Down East paddling weekend isn’t a problem because of the abundance of easily accessible options.
-Put in on the Scuppernong River behind the Visitor Center on U.S. 64 in Columbia and paddle upstream as long as daylight allows.
+A late start to a three-day Down East paddling weekend isn’t a problem because of the abundance of easily accessible options.
+Put in on the Scuppernong River behind the visitors center on U.S. 64 in Columbia and paddle upstream as long as daylight allows.
 The big water feel at Columbia quickly vanishes as the river chokes down, providing an intimate late afternoon on the water.

-Make sure you’re off in time for the half-hour drive to the Alligator River National Wildlife Refuge and the popular evening Red Wolf Howlings.
+Make sure you’re off in time for the 45-minute drive to the Alligator River National Wildlife Refuge and the popular evening Red Wolf Howlings.
 Shortly after the red wolf was placed on the Endangered Species List in 1967, efforts began to boost their numbers.
-Today, around 100 red wolves call the region home, and you can chat with them summer Wednesday evenings at 7:30 with the help of a naturalist who speaks their language.
+Today, around 40 red wolves call the region home, and you can chat with them Wednesday evenings in the summer – plus select Saturdays in the offseason – with the help of a naturalist who speaks their language.

-Head back to the Alligator River National Wildlife Refuge the next morning and three unique paddling options at the end of Buffalo City Road.
+Head back to the Alligator River National Wildlife Refuge the next morning and find three unique paddling options at the end of Buffalo City Road.
 For the most intimate (and shortest) paddles, try either the 1.5-mile Sandy Ridge Loop or the 2-mile paddle to Sawyer Lake.
 To really explore the heart of this 150,000-acre refuge, head out to Milltail Creek.
 Left takes you upstream 5.5 miles, right takes you 4 miles to the Alligator River.
 Both will provide ample opportunities in warmer weather to spot the gators that patrol these waters.
 Don’t see one?
 Keep watching those logs along the riverbank and see if they blink.
-The refuge offers guided canoe tours from May through September.
+Kitty Hawk Kites offers guided kayak tours, and booking early is recommended.

 There’s a lot to see in the refuge, a lot which you may not have seen before.
 Spend a few minutes to learn more about this complex ecosystem and 10 others in the area at the National Wildlife Refuges Visitor Center across Croatan Sound in Manteo.
 Opened in 2012, the center uses dioramas and interactive exhibits to explain the role of the refuges.

 Up for more?
-Good, because at 8:30 p.m. on warm-weather, full-moon nights, Kitty Hawk Kayaks leads a roughly two-hour paddle tour, either at Bodie Island or around Kitty Hawk Woods.
-If your trip doesn’t fall on a full moon you can take a Bioluminescence Kayak Tour and check out the underwater light show provided by glow-in-the-dark marine creatures.
+Good, because on select weekday evenings May through August, Kitty Hawk Kites leads 2-hour kayak tours at Bodie Island.
+Or you can take a Bioluminescence Kayak Tour at 8:30 p.m. on select nights and check out the underwater light show provided by glow-in-the-dark marine creatures.

 Day 3: Explore More Intimate Inland Waters